printers-for-people/catboat/docs/Config_Reference.md

 The following parameters are generally available for devices using an I2C bus.

-Note that Klipper's current micro-controller support for I2C is generally not tolerant to line noise.
-Unexpected errors on the I2C wires may result in Klipper raising a run-time error.
-Klipper's support for error recovery varies between each micro-controller type.
+Note that Kalico's current micro-controller support for I2C is generally not tolerant to line noise.
+Unexpected errors on the I2C wires may result in Kalico raising a run-time error.
+Kalico's support for error recovery varies between each micro-controller type.
 It is generally recommended to only use I2C devices that are on the same printed circuit board as the micro-controller.

-Most Klipper micro-controller implementations only support an `i2c_speed` of 100000 (_standard mode_, 100kbit/s).
-The Klipper "Linux"
+Most Kalico micro-controller implementations only support an `i2c_speed` of 100000 (_standard mode_, 100kbit/s).
+The Kalico "Linux"
 micro-controller supports a 400000 speed (_fast mode_, 400kbit/s), but it must be
 [set in the operating system](RPi_microcontroller.md#optional-enabling-i2c) and the `i2c_speed` parameter is otherwise ignored.
-The Klipper "RP2040" micro-controller and ATmega AVR family and some STM32 (F0, G0, G4, L4, F7, H7) support a rate of 400000 via the `i2c_speed` parameter.
+The Kalico "RP2040" micro-controller and ATmega AVR family and some STM32 (F0, G0, G4, L4, F7, H7) support a rate of 400000 via the `i2c_speed` parameter.
-All other Klipper micro-controllers use a
+All other Kalico micro-controllers use a
 100000 rate and ignore the `i2c_speed` parameter.

 ```